-Anyway, Binalong Bay is at the southern end of the Bay of Fires in north east Tasmania.
-Apparently it was named due to the sightings of aboriginal fires by Captain Furneaux as he sailed by in 1773.
-The significance of the area has now been acknowledged with proposed national park status.
+The township of Binalong Bay marks the southern gateway to this beautiful region in north east Tasmania.
+Apparently the Bay of Fires was named such following sightings of aboriginal fires by Captain Furneaux in 1773.
+The significance of the area has been acknowledged with conservation status.

-Sand Dunes at St Helens Point
+Peron Dunes: St Helens Point

-The Bay of Fires Rocks!!
+Bay of Fires Rocks

-If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
-If you really like this article, and you want others to see it, you can choose one of the “share” options below.
+If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
+If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!